INFORMSJoC/2024.0611/cfgs/README.md

 - $Cmax$: CE parameter, 50
 - $Seed$: the seed of randomness, 0

+We note that the 'InstanceFolder' should be the address of the corresponding instance.
-Compilation with the example configuration have been successfully tested on a machine running Windows operating system.
+Compilation with the example configuration has been successfully tested on a machine running Windows operating system.